The rapidly changing national healthcare environment has raised many good questions in people’s mind about how healthcare will look in the future.

 As our long-term Intermountain colleagues know, we have been committed to those principles since the organization’s founding in 1975.
 The visionary nature of the founding commitment to those principles and a noble mission is even more apparent today, as our nation faces daunting realities about the cost and quality of healthcare.

-We remain committed to those principles and to our mission of excellence.
+We remain committed to those principles and to our mission of helping people live the healthiest lives possible.
 Our leadership team expresses sincere thanks to each of you who join us as we work hard to make healthcare better for the people we serve – and more fulfilling for those of us who provide care.